chadhs/listopia/README.md

 ## production setup

-you'll need to load an two environment variables in your production environment:
+you'll need to load two environment variables in your production environment:

 `DATABASE_URL` and `PORT`